An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Proof of main theorems at corner points

 \end{lemma}

-\section{Proof of Main Theorems at Corner points}
+\section{Proof of main theorems at corner points}

-In this Section we will show a decomposition theorem, excess decay and Holder Continuity of the normal map.
-We will define what we mean by a regular point at $M$. \begin{definition} Let $T, \Gamma_i^j, \Sigma$, $Q_i^j$ be as in \ref{a:corneredboundary}.
+In this section, we will show a decomposition theorem, excess decay and Hölder Continuity of the normal map.
+We will define what we mean by a regular point at $M$. \begin{definition} Let $T, \Gamma_i^j, \Sigma$, $Q_i^j$ be as in Assumption \ref{a:corneredboundary}.
 A point $p \in M$ is \textit{regular} if